NVIDIA/TensorRT-Incubator/docs/pre0_user_guides/introduction-to-tripy.md

-# An Introduction To Tripy
+# An Introduction To TriPy

 ```{contents} Table of Contents
 :depth: 3
 ```

-## What Is Tripy?
+## What Is TriPy?

-Tripy is a compiler that compiles deep learning models for inference using TensorRT as a backend.
+TriPy is a compiler that compiles deep learning models for inference using TensorRT as a backend.
 It aims to be fast, easy to debug, and provide an easy-to-use Pythonic interface.

-## Your First Tripy Program
+## Your First TriPy Program

 But enough talk; let's see some code: